-$^{^{26}}$ These results align with those of Carbonnier et al. (2022), who also investigate the employment effects of Reform NL1.
-Unfortunately, we are unable to test for tax shifting and employment effects at the firm level, since we have access to only a 1/25th or a 1/12th sample of employees.
-We cannot, therefore, test whether the taxes that were not shifted at the individual level were instead shifted to all workers (both treated and control) at the firm level.
+19These results align with those of Carbonnier et al. (2022), who also examine the employment effects of Reform NL3.
+Unfortunately, we are unable to test for tax shifting and employment effects at the firm level, as we only have access a 1/25th or a 1/12th sample of employees.
+As a result, we cannot test whether the taxes that were not shifted at the individual level were instead shifted to all workers (both treated and control) within firms.